Curricular Innovation Grants

 The AVD Curricular Innovation award is meant to impact multiple courses and typically involves more than one individual.
-Previous projects have included an exploration of data science as an interdisciplinary topic, a reading group on capitalizing on diversity to enhance the liberal arts experience, developing critical pedagogies for heritage learners of Spanish, and collaborating to team teach a course across two divisions.
+Previous projects, listed below, have included an exploration of data science as an interdisciplinary topic, a reading group on capitalizing on diversity to enhance the liberal arts experience, developing critical pedagogies for heritage learners of Spanish, and collaborating to team teach a course across two divisions (see website for examples of previous successful projects).
 Departments have also used funds to instigate major curricular review.
 Cross disciplinary work is highly encouraged.
 Awards can be up to $4,000 and can include faculty stipends at the rate of $40/hour, funds for books, supplies, speakers, and travel as appropriate.
-Three to six grants have been awarded in the recent past.
+Work should occur during May and June 2020.
+The final report is due June 26, 2020.

 Details of Application